imVikram/C-sharp-interview-question/README.md

 ```

-# Question : What is difference between late binding and early binding?
+# What is difference between late binding and early binding?

 Early Binding and Late Binding concepts belongs to polymorphism so let’s see first about polymorphism: Polymorphism is an ability to take more than one form of a function means with a same name we can write multiple functions code in a same class or any derived class.